Small business structure

 One of the reasons that people elect to set up their small business as a limited company is because they will usually pay less tax.

 With a self-employed person, their earnings are quite simply the profit that they earn as a sole trader or the proportion of the profit that they are entitled to as a member of a partnership.

 When it comes to operating as a limited company, the owner will typically be paid in 2 ways - as both a director and a shareholder.

 As a director they will take a small salary (around £8,500 per year at the moment) and then take the majority of their earnings through something called dividends which relates to their role as a shareholder.

-Due to the tax treatment of dividends less tax is paid when compared to the same amount of earnings being taken by someone who is self-employed for tax purposes.
+Due to the tax treatment of dividends less tax is paid when compared to the same amount of earnings being taken by someone who is self-employed.